davidsiems/bitpacker/README.md

 Packages must include a **package.txt** file which you can edit to add additional metadata for your package.
 You may also may also include a **manual.txt** file which will be displayed to users when the **bp man** command is run.

+## package.txt

+When you create a package you'll end up with a package.txt file.
+This file contains metadata that describes your package.
+You should edit it with whatever information you feel is relevant.

+    "uniqueName": "some-package", // required - The name of your package (generally don't edit this) "author": "your-name",        // optional
+    "descriptiveName": "",        // optional
+    "shortDescription": "",       // required
+    "longDescription": "",        // optional
+    "tags": [],                   // optional
+    "aliases": {                  // optional - bp will add/remove these automatically
+        "aliasName": "some-script-in-your-package.js"
+    }